 Now let’s move to the next step, i.e. collection of data (or comments), to extract the comments from the videos you need to use comment thread resources by YouTube Data API v3.

-But followed from the documentation, it can only extract the first 100 comments from the page so as to extract every comment you can make use of next page token, as you have used in the last one to extract all the videos at the same time.
+But followed by the documentation, it can only extract the first 100 comments from the page so as to extract every comment you can make use of the next page token, as you have used in the last one to extract all the videos at the same time.